Marine Corps Martial Arts Program

 The Marine Corps Martial Arts Program (MCMAP, /ˈmɪkmæp/) is a combat system developed by the United States Marine Corps to combine existing and new hand-to-hand and close quarters combat techniques with morale and team-building functions and instruction in the warrior ethos.
 The program, which began in 2001, trains Marines (and U.S. Navy personnel attached to Marine units) in unarmed combat, edged weapons, weapons of opportunity, and rifle and bayonet techniques.

 It also stresses mental and character development, including the responsible use of force, leadership, and teamwork.

+The MCMAP is also known by the nickname Semper Fu, a wordplay on Semper Fi—a shortened version of the motto of the USMC, Semper Fidelis—and kung fu, one of the martial arts disciplines which the program is based on.